 It's not possible to treat the entire highway network or to keep treated parts completely clear at all times.

-This has answers some frequently asked questions about winter maintenance, gritting and how we make best use of our resources.
+This page has answers some frequently asked questions about winter maintenance, gritting and how we make best use of our resources.

 Where do we grit?